vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > And he went a little further, and fell on his face, and prayed, *saying*, O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt.
 {% ct 'Matthew 26:39' %}

-Jesus often prayed aloud, even in His personal prayers&mdash;otherwise, His disciples wouldn't have heard them and recorded them for us.
+Jesus often prayed aloud, even in His personal prayers—otherwise, His disciples wouldn’t have heard them and recorded them for us.
 Praying aloud helps us stay more focused and engaged; however, we should be careful to maintain our privacy, ensuring that only God can hear us.

 ## What is the PRAY acronym?

 PRAY is an easy-to-remember acronym that can bring structure to our prayers.
 It stands for:
-- *Praise* - acknowledging God's goodness.
+- *Praise* - acknowledging God’s goodness.
 - *Repent* - confessing sins He has convicted us about.
 - *Ask* - presenting our requests to Him and interceding for others.
-- *Yield* - surrendering ourselves to Him in faith&mdash;our will, mind, heart, body, plans, abilities, and resources.
+- *Yield* - surrendering ourselves to Him in faith—our will, mind, heart, body, plans, abilities, and resources.

-## Should I document God's answers?
+## Should I document God’s answers?

 > And *thou shalt remember all the way which the LORD thy God led thee* these forty years in the wilderness, to humble thee, and to prove thee, to know what was in thine heart, whether thou wouldest keep his commandments, or no.
 {% ct 'Deuteronomy 8:2' %}